SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 A chemistry-inspired ansätze derived from coupled-cluster theory.
 Includes single and double excitations applied in a unitary, Trotterized form.

 - Designed for capturing electron correlation from first principles
-- Exact for small systems like H₂ in minimal basis sets (e.g., STO-3G)
+- Exact for small systems like H₂ or H₃⁺ in minimal basis sets (e.g., STO-3G)
-- Can become deep and resource-intensive for larger molecules
+- Used to compare excitation types (single vs. double vs. UCCSD) in **H₃⁺**

 #### $R_Y-C_Z$ Ansätz